JuliaLang/www.julialang.org/blog/2021/10/DEQ.md

 ## Conclusion

-In this blog post we have demonstrated a new perspective for studying DEQ models.
+In this blog post, we have demonstrated a new perspective for studying DEQ models.
 Coupled with the flexible Julia language structure, we have implemented DEQ models by only changing two lines of code compared to Neural ODEs!
 The world is your oyster, and composability of the [SciML ecosystem](https://sciml.ai/) is there to facilitate doing machine learning with your wildest creations.
 While pre-built DEQ structures